michaeldowd2/Wikiart_tSNE/README.md

 4. A parametric t-SNE model can then be trained on the t-SNE embeddings - python LearnTSNE.py

 ## Resources and References
-I was inspired to roll my own t-SNEs by the following projects and papers:
+This project was inspired and informed by the following projects and papers:
 - http://smedia.ust.hk/james/projects/deepart_ana.html
 - https://cs.stanford.edu/people/karpathy/cnnembed/
 - https://jeremiahwjohnsondotcom.wordpress.com